Damages & Compensation for Wrongful Death Claims in Ohio

-When you have suffered a sudden and traumatic loss, it can be intimidating and confusing to hear about wrongful death claims.
+It can be intimidating and confusing to hear about wrongful death claims when you have suffered a sudden and traumatic loss.
 The mere mention of a lawsuit raises questions regarding if and when you can file a claim.

 Damages in a Wrongful Death Case

-Damages refer to a specific injury or loss that you can be compensated for.
+Damages refer to a specific injury or loss for which you can be compensated.
 In general, damages can refer to physical, psychological, and financial injuries.
 During a wrongful death case, you have a number of potential damages resulting from emotional harm and economic loss.

 You may seek compensation for economic damages, including: